 - Guest blogging on sites related to yours.
 These guest posts will have links back to your site.

 While link quantity is still important, content creators and SEO professionals are realizing that link quality is now more important than link quantity, and as such, creating shareable content is the first step to earning valuable links and improving your off-page SEO.
 How many links do you need for good off-page SEO?
-That is a tough question and it's going to be based on the Domain Authority of your competitors, as you want to make sure you're playing in the same sandbox.
-SEOs also used to believe that buying links was a valid way of link building; however, Google will now penalize you for buying links in an attempt to manipulate Page Rank, and you can also be penalized for submitting your links to link directories whose sole purpose is to increase your Domain Authority.
+That is a tough question and it's going to be based on the domain authority of your competitors, as you want to make sure you're playing in the same sandbox.
+SEOs also used to believe that buying links was a valid way of link building; however, Google will now penalize you for buying links in an attempt to manipulate page rank.
+You can also be penalized for submitting your links to link directories whose sole purpose is to increase your domain authority.
 Again, quality wins out over quantity when it comes to link building.

 Which One is More Important?

 It's not about choosing between on and off-page SEO, that would be like having to choose between a foundation or a roof for your house.
 On-page and off-page SEO work together to improve your search engine rankings in complementary fashion; however, SEOs generally advise getting your on-page SEO ducks in a row before focusing too much on off-page SEO.
 Just like building a house, you want to set the foundation first before building the rest of the house.
 Like a foundation, you may need to come back and do some maintenance to your on-page SEO from time to time.
 Balancing the two will help make your website "bilingual" so that your users can understand it as well as the search engine robots- and that's how your rankings start to improve.